bullshag/ygoCGPTE/GDD.md

 - 2025-09-16: Added AreaTooltip controller for world map location overlays and documented collider-driven show/idle/hide flow. — Codex

 - 2025-09-16: Routed RegisterManager to PopupWindow prefab for validation, duplicate checks, and success confirmation that returns to Login. — Codex

+- 2025-09-16: Added CapsuleCollider and kinematic Rigidbody to the world map player for tooltip triggers and documented the setup. — Codex